 Head into Shropshire for a wonderful break with your canine companions, whether that’s a long weekend or a couple of weeks.
 There is plenty to see and do in Shropshire.

-Some of the best places to stay are in Shropshire and not only that, but it also has plenty of attractions and activities that welcome pets just as much as humans.
+Some of the best places to visit and stay are in Shropshire and not only that, but it also has plenty of attractions and activities that welcome pets just as much as humans.
 From rolling countryside to pet-friendly pubs you can be sure that your pooch is in for a memorable trip to Shropshire.

 Like many of the counties around the country, there are ample walking routes and cycling trails that you can try, but there are also a lot of indoor and outdoor activities that the children will love but you are also allowed to bring your pet.